Jundel-Malazarte/Jundel-Malazarte/README.md

 ### Hi there, I'm [Jundel Malazarte](https://www.facebook.com/Malazartejundel101101/) 👋

-I completed my Information Technology course from [University of Cebu Main](https://uc.edu.ph) in the Philippines.
-I am also a junior developer who wants to learn something new (Software Development, Web Development, and Productivity) and contribute to open-source GitHub projects.
+I graduated with a degree in Information Technology from University of Cebu Main in the Philippines.
+As a junior developer, I'm passionate about learning new technologies in Software Development, Web Development, and Productivity.
+I’m also eager to contribute to open-source projects on GitHub.

 **My Research Interest**:
 - Software

  **I am open to**: